Azure/autorest/Documentation/README.md

 #AutoRest Documentation

-This is the official documentation for AutoRest.

-## Contents
 1. Getting AutoRest
 2. Defining Clients
-    - Generating Swagger from Web API
-    - [Working with Swagger](swagger.md) - overview of rules used by AutoRest while parsing [Swagger 2.0](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md) specifications
+    - [Working with Swagger](swagger.md) - the conventions used by AutoRest in processing [Swagger 2.0][Swagger2.0] specifications.
 3. Generating Clients
-    - [Command Line Interface](cli.md) - documentation for AutoRest.exe command line interface
+    - [Command Line Interface](cli.md) - using AutoRest.exe from the command line.
-    - Visual Studio Integration
+    - using AutoRest in Visual Studio.
-    - Troubleshooting
-4. Using Generated Clients (C#) - overview of generated code and various extensibility points
+4. Using a Generated Client (C#) - overview of the generated code and extensibility points.
     - [Project Setup](clients-proj-setup.md)
     - [Initialization](clients-init.md)
     - [Operations](clients-ops.md)